natverse/nat.examples/05-miyasaka2014/README.md

-# Processing retinal ganglion cells from Sumbul et al
+# Processing mitral cells from Miyasaka et al.
 ## Article
 Olfactory projectome in the zebrafish forebrain revealed by genetic single-neuron labelling